Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 New York law has strict residency requirements that must be met before filing a divorce petition.
 These include:

-• One spouse must have lived in New York continuously for at least two years before filing.
+• Either spouse lived in New York continuously for at least 2 years before filing; or

 Financial Implications of Filing for Divorce First